openxla/stablehlo/docs/spec.md

 ([#666](https://github.com/openxla/stablehlo/issues/666)).

 `results` consist of payload values which come first and a token which comes last.
-The operation produces a token to reify its side effects as a value that other operations can take a data dependency on.
 In the future, we are planning to split the payload and the token into two separate outputs to improve clarity ([#670](https://github.com/openxla/stablehlo/issues/670)).

 #### Inputs